ashu-cybertron/docker-project/README.md

 goto web browser write url http://0.0.0.0/5500 now your website running...

+Or you can easily do this by pulling my created image from docker hub ..
+By "docker pull ashucybertron/webflask:v1"
+And run with this command "docker run -it -p 5500:5000 --name webflask ashucybertron/webflask:v1" And you are ready to host your own website locally

 i thank to vimal sir who taught to think like this and create something like this ..